alter-sachin/roadrunnr-nodejs/README.md

 ```

 #### <a name="set_test_environment"></a>Use test environment
-To use Roadrunnr's test portal, just change the environment
+To use Roadrunnr's test portal, just change the environment.
+This module uses the production server by default.
 ```javascript
 runnr.setEnvironment('test');
 ```